-You can apply for a training place on the 3-year NHS Healthcare Scientist Training Programme (STP).
-This is a combination of university and work-based training.
+You can apply for a postgraduate training place on the NHS Scientist Training Programme (STP).
+It takes 3 years to complete and includes a combination of university and training at work.

-To apply, you'll need an upper second class honours degree or above in a subject related to the specialist area you want to work in.
-Examples of acceptable subjects are physiology, pure or applied physics, engineering, biology or human biology, or sports science.
+To apply, you'll need an upper second class (2:1) honours degree or above in a subject related to the specialist area you want to work in.

 You'll usually need:

 - a degree in a relevant subject for postgraduate study

 As there is lots of competition for places on the Scientist Training Programme, it helps if you have some experience.